How to apply for a Danish Passport

 You will find all relevant information on the main website of the Ministry of Foreign Affairs of Denmark.

 Passport service by prior appointment only.
-The Embassy is closed on Irish holidays.
+Make an appointment with the Embassy here.

 On the 1st of January 2012 Denmark introduced biometric passports.
 From that date, only the Embassy will be able to issue new passports.
 However, the Danish Consulate in Ireland will be able to help with emergency passports and extension of passports, and children younger than 12 years of age can apply for a passport at the Danish Consulate in Ireland.